Post Prostatectomy Incontinence

 Put Post-Prostatectomy Incontinence Behind You with Sydney Pelvic Clinic

-Facing incontinence after an already invasive surgery can be incredibly distressing, and requires a gentle, measured approach that takes your specific needs into account at every stage of recovery.
-That’s precisely what you can enjoy when you contact our team or book an appointment online with our professional physiotherapists today, and it can make all the difference for a recovery that sees you enjoying a new lease of life in no time.
+Facing incontinence after an already invasive surgery can be incredibly distressing, and requires a gentle, measured approach that takes your specific needs into account, at every stage of recovery.
+Let us help you put Post-Prostatectomy Incontinence behind you.
+Contact our team or book an appointment online with our professional physiotherapists today